Royal Longford Rifle Militia: Irish Rebellion

 Meanwhile, the Longford Company with the 1st Light Battalion was heavily engaged in the operations against the rebels in County Kildare and then moved into County Wicklow.
 It was part of the force assembled by Lt-Gen Gerard Lake to take the main rebel camp at Vinegar Hill, forming part of David Dundas's column.
 The battalion was in contact with the rebels at Kilcavan Hill on 18 June, and then formed the advanced guard at the decisive Battle of Vinegar Hill on 21 June, storming the rebel position on the heights.
 The Longford company suffered numerous casualties in the action.

 After the rebellion had been largely put down, an expeditionary force under General Humbert sent by the French Directory to assist the rebels belatedly arrived at Killala on 22 August.
 Next day the British commanders began collecting troops to face this new threat: the RLM was ordered to concentrate and then march to Gort, leaving its heavy baggage at Ennis.
 The Earl of Granard promptly obeyed, leaving one company to protect the barracks at Ennis and Clarecastle, he marched out with his other four companies (14 officers and 400 other ranks (ORs)) and a battalion gun on the morning of 24 August.
 During the march he received messages from the commanders gathering the force to push on to Oranmore and then to Castlebar.
 The regiment reached Oranmore after dark on 25 August.
 Next morning it was ordered by Maj-Gen Hutchinson, commanding at Castlebar, to press on to that town 'with all possible despatch', requisitioning horses, carts and carriages to speed the journey.
 The regiment put the men's packs, blankets, greatcoats and those men who were unable to march aboard these. carts, and arrived at Castlebar at 23.00 on 26 August, having marched 80 miles from Ennis in three days.
 The baggage was parked in the market square and the exhausted men bivouacked in the street.

-'The Castlebar Races': government troops flee through the town.